allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 Mitmproxy changed the status code of each tile request to `410`.
 Once the first tile request finished with `410` status code, `geod` daemon immediately updated its manifest requesting fresh `/geomanifest/dynamic/config`.
 It worked just as expected!
-The bug was resolved! :tada:
+The bug was resolved!

-## What could go wrong? :four_leaf_clover:
+## What could go wrong?

 A bug chase is often a long and hard process.
 In the one I have described, luck was a big contributor to success, because – as usual – many things could have